JDJG-s-Extra-Projects/pycdn/README.md

 # pycdn

-A lightweight package to help you make a CDN.
+A lightweight, fast, easy to use python package thats helps you make a CDN.